Magnetohydrodynamics predicts heavy-tailed distributions of axion-photon conversion: Results and conclusions

 In conclusion, we have presented the first systematic study of ALP--photon conversions in magnetic fields obtained by turbulent MHD simulations and compared the predictions to those of simpler GRF models with the same power spectrum.
-We showed that the typical predictions agree between these models, but that the non-Gaussian fields from MHD simulations result in heavy-tailed distributions of conversion ratios, which implies an increased probability of mixing between ALPs and photons.
-Our results suggest that limits placed on ALPs from spectral distortions using GRF models for the magnetic field are robust, but that the sensitivity can be improved by using more realistic, dynamical fields.
-It would be interesting to further develop our cluster MHD models by including, e.g.~anisotropic viscosity \cite{Berlok+20} and apply these to searches for ALPs in observational X-ray data.
+We showed that the typical predictions agree between these models, even though the non-Gaussian fields from MHD simulations result in heavy-tailed distributions of conversion ratios, corresponding to larger-than-expected oscillations in photon spectra from sources embedded in galaxy clusters.
+This effect is typically small for observables sensitive only to single sightlines through a cluster, in which case the GRF modelling is expected to be sufficient.

+An important future direction is to study MHD models of realistic cluster magnetic fields (including the radial decrease of the field strength), and to test the robustness of published limits.
+Moreover, it would be interesting to further develop our cluster MHD models by including, e.g.~anisotropic viscosity \cite{Berlok+20} and apply these to searches for ALPs in observational X-ray data.